Wisconsin Unemployment Information – Benefits, Eligibility etc.Last Verified: August 2017

 Searching For Work

 One of the stipulations for receiving unemployment benefits is that you must be actively looking for work.
-You are required to contact a minimum of two employers every week that you are on unemployment.
+You are required to contact a minimum of four employers every week that you are on unemployment.
 The requirement to look for employment may be waived if you are working part time or in cases where you are expected to return back to work for you previous employment soon.
 Failure to search for work can result in termination of Wisconsin unemployment benefits.

 Luckily, the Wisconsin unemployment department will aid you in your search for work.
 You may go online to http://jobcenterofwisconsin.com to register and search for jobs.
 You may also contact a local job center to look for work as well.
 To find the closest job center near you, visit http://wisconsinjobcenter.org/directory/ or call 1-888-258-9966.